andyvroberts/tangerine/Setup.md

 https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/storage/Microsoft.Azure.WebJobs.Extensions.Storage.Queues/samples/functionapp

 ### Table Storage
-You can do one of these:
+You can do one of these for input bindings:
 1. Bind to a storage table and use a TableClient
 2. Bind to an entity within a storage table and use the referenced object (class representing the record) directly

-In this example, the use of table storage is limited to reading a configuration record and then updating it at the end of the process.
+In this example, the first use of table storage is limited to reading a configuration record and then updating it at the end of the process.
 So in this case, we are binding directly to an entity (record with the table).

 Note: If the entity of the binding does not exist in the table, the function will error.
 The record should always be pre-configured in a new deploymet.

+Currently output bindings have the restictions:
+1. Can only be used for insert (not update)

+In this example, our process must be repeatable (idempotent) which means that we our second use of table storage is for 'Upsert' operations.
+And for this we will directly use the Azure tables SDK instead of the function app bindings.